 When younger children are learning to write help them with letter reversals.
 ALWAYS provide a correct model when teaching letter formation.
 Highlight the left side of the paper, use a sticker on the left side of the paper to encourage them to understand the right from left sides.
 Use graphic organizers and graph paper to help with spacing.
 Use raised line paper to help with proper letter height.
 If your child is interested in Minecraft or Pokemon, check out

 our new handwriting worksheets Laminate for multiple uses.

 4) Provide alternatives to written expression.

 When handwriting interferes with learning and children are writing to take notes in class, try accommodations.
-Keyboarding and use of recording devices to take in information should be built into the student’s education plan.
+Keyboarding and the use of recording devices to take in information should be built into the student’s education plan.
 Allow children with dysgraphia to give verbal responses vs. written ones.

 5) Use a multi-sensory approach.